 Consideration will be given to extending credit through Lifelong Learning based on work/life experience.
-If you are interested and possess five or more years of experience, contact the Student Services Dean for further information.
-The process may involve competency testing in addition to proof of work experience.
-The cost of courses waived via Lifelong Learning is equal to one-third the tuition of the course being waived.
+If you are interested and possess five or more years of experience, contact the Continuing Education Dean for further information.
+The cost of courses waived via Lifelong Learning is equal to onethird the tuition of the course being waived.
 Associate degree-seeking students can earn a maximum of nine credits.
-Bachelor degree-seeking students can earn a maximum of 18 credits.
+Bachelor degreeseeking students can earn a maximum of 18 credits.